vedantjamdade7-oss/SQL-for-Data-Analytics/README.md

-# 📊 SQL for Data Analytic
+# 📊 SQL for Data Analytics

 ## 👨‍💻 About Me